Skip to main content

 It’s personal

 Showing up for Ukraine by being emotionally and physically present fits a larger pattern of engagement with the world of stroke.
-Francesca is a founding member of ESO-EAST (a program to address stroke care disparaties in Eastern Europe), and one of the architects of the Stroke Action Plan for Europe (SAP-E), an ambitious pan-European initiative that sets targets for the development of stroke care by 2030.
+Francesca Romana is a founding member of ESO-EAST (a program to address stroke care disparities in Eastern Europe), and one of the architects of the Stroke Action Plan for Europe (SAP-E), an ambitious pan-European initiative that sets targets for the development of stroke care by 2030.
 Firmly rooted in public heath, the commitment to equal and universal healthcare access that underpins projects like ESO-EAST and SAP-E is exactly in line with her vision for how the world should be.
 She is someone you can count wherever compassion meets action.
 In her own words, “I’m the kind of person who doesn’t step back.”

-Francesca has made a conscious effort to discover and develop the kind of person she is.
+Francesca Romana has made a conscious effort to discover and develop the kind of person she is.
 “I have been working on myself for a long time,” is how she puts it.
 At medical school she was briefly torn between neurology and psychology.
 She chose neurology for the human contact, but remained sufficiently interested in the social aspect of the mind’s functioning to take courses in behavioural science, and later started a personal path with psychoanalysis.
 “It was a safe environment to express myself,” she says.
 “It was where I learnt to be the authentic version of me.”

 She knows, for example, that she excels under pressure, so it’s no mystery why she has always worked in acute stroke, or why she likes being in the ER.